-- Worker shortages are acute in many areas of the economy ABS statistics showed job vacancies of between 20-30% in many key industries in August 2021. - Current means testing policies are discouraging people from working only 2.9% of Australian pensioners work compared with 24.8% in New Zealand. - Deloitte Access Economics estimate a 5% increase in older worker participation will result in a \$47.9bn increase to GDP (\$60bn in 2022).
+- Worker shortages are acute in many areas of the economy According to the ABS, there were 444,000 job vacancies in December 2022. - Current means testing policies are discouraging people from working only 14.2% of Australians aged 65 and over work compared with 24.8% in New Zealand.II - Deloitte Access Economics estimate a 5% increase in older worker participation will result in a \$47.9bn increase to GDP (\$60bn in 2022).